 Interviews are not recorded by audio-video equipment.

-Decisions taken by the NDGAP may be challenged in a single instance judicial review procedure only; there is no onward appeal.
+Decisions taken by the NDGAP may be challenged in a single instance judicial review procedure; there is no onward appeal.
 The Public Administrative and Labour Law Courts, organised at the level of regional courts (at the judicial second-instance level), have jurisdiction over asylum cases, which are dealt with by single judges.
 Judges are typically not asylum specialists, nor are they specifically trained in asylum law.

 Szeged Administrative and Labour Court had jurisdiction over the asylum cases in the transit zone until February 2019.
 From then on, all decisions in asylum cases have been issued in Budapest and therefore the Metropolitan Court of Budapest has jurisdiction to adjudicate the cases from the transit.
 This however changed again, when the amendments to the Code of Administrative Court Procedure entered into force in April 2020, following which the administrative branches of the regional courts have jurisdiction.
-Following the closure of the transit zones and the placement of previously arbitrarily detained asylum-seekers to open facilities, several cases pending before the courts were suspended.
-There was a heavily divergent practice among judges as to whether the change in placement would also mean a change in jurisdiction.
-The ensuing legal procedures to appoint the Court with jurisdiction prolonged the procedures considerably.

 Section 68(3) of the Asylum Act provides that the court should take a decision on the request for judicial review within 60 days.
 However, in practice the appeal procedure takes more time, around 3 months or even more, depending on the number of hearings the court holds in a case.
-A preliminary reference was asked, whether the above deadline for the judges to decide is compatible with the requirements of an effective remedy.
+A preliminary reference to the CJEU was asked as to whether the above deadline for the judges to decide is compatible with the requirements of an effective remedy.
 On 5 December 2019, the Advocate General in his opinion concluded that judges must disapply the applicable time limit if they consider that the judicial review cannot be carried out effectively.
 The CJEU confirmed this position in a judgement on 19 March 2020 (C-406/18).

 The hearing is only mandatory if the person is in detention.
 And even this is subject to some exceptions, where: